EvanHuang7/ai-tools/README.md

 ### <a name="create-mongodb-cluster">⭐ Create a Cluster in MongoDB</a>

-Create a cluster by selecting a free plan and `Drivers` connection method under a project in MongoDB, and note down your cluster **connection string**—you'll need them later in the **Set Up Environment Variables step**.
+Create a free cluster by selecting a `free plan` and `Drivers` connection method under a project in MongoDB.
+Then, note down your cluster **connection string** — you'll need it later in the **⭐ Set Up Environment Variables** step.
 (Feel free to follow any MongoDB setup tutorial on YouTube to complete this step.)

-⚠️ **Note**: Make sure your MongoDB proejct has public access
+⚠️ **Warning**: Make sure set up public access for your MongoDB proejct

 - Go to **SECURITY > Network Access** tab
 - Click **ADD IP ADDRESS** button